denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Protein Structure Modelling

 We now want to visualise the three dimensional structure of our protein.
-Create a directory in your home directory (on your local machine) to host all the protein stuctures and any modelling related output by following the command below
+We will first create a directory in our home directory to host all the protein stuctures and any modelling related output by following the command below:

 ```bash
 mkdir ~/g46214_modelling_output